-Drouhin isn't the only producer with amazing caves underground or in the ramparts of this Roman city.
+Oldest part of the cellar Drouhin isn't the only producer with amazing caves underground or in the ramparts of this Roman city.
 Laid out in a circular style, narrow streets weave around a plethora of restaurants and shops.
-Bouchard, Louis Latour, Louis Jadot and other winemakers have offices and caves inside the walled city.

-Drouhin's 193 acres, however, make it one of the largest estates in Burgundy.
-More than 75 percent of its production is exported all over the world, with the U.S. being its largest customer.
+Bouchard, Louis Latour, Louis Jadot and others have offices and caves inside the walled city.
+But Drouhin's 193 acres makes it one of the largest estates in Burgundy.
+More than 75 percent of its production is exported all over the world with the U.S. being its largest customer.
 The wines, ranging from the simple Macon-Villages to its grand cru, are relatively easy to find.

-At 24.
-Robert Drouhin took over the operation from an ailing Maurice Drouhin in 1957 and remains involved today.
-Robert's son Frederic is president, and his other children are involved.
-Daughter Veronique established Domaine Drouhin in Oregon in the late 1980s and balances her time between the U.S. and France.
+A 24-year-old Robert Drouhin took over the operation from an ailing Maurice in 1957 and remains involved today.
+But Robert's son Frederic is president and his other children are involved.
+Daughter Veronique established Domaine Drouhin in Oregon in

+URL: http://southfloridareporter.com PAYS: États-unis TYPE: Web Grand Public ▶ 3 octobre 2022 - 04:28 > Version en ligne the late 1980s and balances her time between the U.S. and France.
 The estate owns vineyards in the Cote de Beaune, Cote de Nuits, Cote Chalonnaise and Chablis.
-About half of its production is sourced from Drouhin estates.

-During our visit, we tasted 17 chardonnays and burgundies from the 2017 through 2020 vintages.
-Hail and early rain destroyed much of the crop in 2021, but it appears the current 2022 crop has produced high-quality fruit in large volume.

-Here are notes from some of our favorite wines:

-Maison Joseph Drouhin Meursault 2020.
+About half of its production are sourced from Drouhin estates.
+During our visit we tasted 17 chardonnays and burgundies from the 2017 through 2020 vintages.
+Hail and early rain destroyed much of the crop in 2021, but it appears the current 2022 crop has produced high quality fruit in large volume.
+Here are notes from some of our favorite wines: Maison Joseph Drouhin Meursault 2020.
 Fermented entirely in barrels, this chardonnay has a golden color with honey and classic hazelnut notes.
 Round and rich mouthfeel.

 Maison Joseph Drouhin Marquis de Laguiche Chassagne-Montrachet 2020.
 Maurice Drouhin acquired this 2-hectare parcel on a handshake from a war friend.
 Very elegant with subtle tropical fruit aromas, peach and citrus flavors.
-Long in the finish and silky, it will only get better with

-Maison Joseph Drouhin Clos du

-Mouches Blanc 2020.
+Long in the finish and silky, it will only get better with time.
+Maison Joseph Drouhin Clos du Mouches Blanc 2020.
 Made since 1921, this premier cru has a full body with restrained pear and peach notes, hints of lemon and ginger.
 Maison Joseph Drouhin Corton-Charlemagne 2020.
 A grand cru, this chardonnay has immense concentration and balance.
-Full bodied with bold acidity and smooth mouthfeel.
+Full bodied with bold acidity but smooth mouthfeel.
 One of our favorites of the tasting.
 Maison Joseph Drouhin Volnay 2020.
 Elegant, black cherry flavors, violet aromas and a bright, young character.